 Tim Fox was born in 1957 as the fifth child of a hard-working Montana family.
-He is a graduate of the University of Montana with degrees in geology (1981), Juris Doctorate (1987), and Master in Public Administration (2018).
+He is a graduate of the University of Montana with a Bachelor of Arts in geology (1981), Juris Doctorate (1987), and Master in Public Administration (2018).

 A dedicated philanthropist, Tim has served in leadership positions on the boards of directors for numerous charitable, educational, and faith-based organizations in Montana.

-Tim and his wife, Karen, are the proud parents of four and grandparents of three.
+Tim and his wife, Karen, have four children and six grandchildren.